GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A display connected to a digital computer gives us a chance to gain familiarity with concepts not realizable in the physical world.
-It is a looking glass into a mathematical wonderland.
+> ### By understanding a machine-oriented language, the programmer will tend to use a much more efficient method; it is much closer to reality.
 >
-> ~ *Ivan Sutherland*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts